HITS-AIN/AINJuliaRegistry/README.md

 Currently, this has to be done manually.
 Simply delete the directory in the present repository that holds the relevant contents.
 Also carefully remove the corresponding line from file `Registry.toml`.

+❗Accidentally removing another line will cause problems to the registry for all users.